What Every Country In the World Would Look Like As a Kimono

 We're speechless with how the kimonos turned out!

 In 2017, a Japanese international outreach organisation called Imagine Oneworld launched the Kimono Project.
 It aimed to create a kimono for every country in the world, which would also reflect the nation’s culture, history, or architectural beauty.
-Japan had planned to use the kimonos for the Tokyo Olympics but could not push through with it due to the limitations brought about by the COVID-19 pandemic.
-However, the project was indeed completed, and now there are over 200 custom-made kimonos to admire for every country.
+Once the project was completed, there were over 200 custom-made kimonos to admire for every country.
 We’ve placed our favourites below!

 Also read: Tourists Can Still Ride These Charming Vintage Trams While Exploring Japan!